Bikatr7/Kudasai/README.md

 ### Additional Notes
 - All arguments should be enclosed in double quotes if they contain spaces.
 Double quotes are optional and will be stripped.
 Single quotes are not allowed.
+- For google translate, enter the method as 'google_translate', also google_translate doesn't support the api_key argument

 ---------------------------------------------------------------------------------------------------------------------------------------------------